alvarosg/pynverse/README.md

     array([ 0.        ,  1.57079632,  3.14159265])
 ```

-Additionally, the argument `open_domain` can be used to specify the open/closed characters of the end of the domain interval on one side:
+Additionally, the argument `open_domain` can be used to specify the open/closed character of each of the ends of the domain interval:
 ```python
     >>> inversefunc(np.log10, y_values=-2, # Should give 0.01
     ...             domain=0, open_domain=[True, False])
     array(0.0099999999882423)
 ```

-Or on both sides:
+Or on both ends simultaneously:
 ```python
     >>> invtan = inversefunc(np.tan,
     ...                      domain=[-np.pi / 2, np.pi / 2],